Drill Instructor (song)

-"Drill Instructor" is a song by the German eurodance group Captain Jack, consisting of rapper Franky Gee and singer Liza da Costa.
-It was released in March 1996 as the second single from their album, The Mission.
-The song was the follow-up to their 1995 hit "Captain Jack" and was commercially successful, particularly in the Netherlands, where it topped the Dutch Top 40 and Single Top 100 charts.
-The song also reached the top 10 in Austria, Belgium, Czech Republic, Finland and Germany.
-On the Eurochart Hot 100, "Drill Instructor" peaked at number 14 in May 1996.
+"Drill Instructor" is a song by the German Eurodance group Captain Jack, consisting of rapper Franky Gee and singer Liza da Costa.
+It was released in March 1996 as the second single from their debut album, The Mission (1996).
+Gee and da Costa co-wrote the song with its producers Udo Niebergall and Richard Witte.

+Like Captain Jack's debut hit, "Captain Jack", "Drill Instructor" was commercially successful, particularly in the Netherlands, where it topped the Dutch Top 40 and Single Top 100 charts.
+The song also reached the top 10 in Austria, Belgium, Czech Republic, Finland, Germany and Latvia.
+On the Eurochart Hot 100, "Drill Instructor" peaked at number 14.
+The accompanying music video was directed by Mark Glaeser for Neue Sentimental Film and filmed in California.